Shadi al-Hallaq, the only shadow puppeteer left in Damascus. BBC News Article found here

 1:THEATRE IN CONTEXT

 What Cultural context was this theatre tradition developed?
 Why was it developed?
-How did this impact how and why it was traditionally performed?
+Why it was traditionally performed and did this performance tradition impact society?
+Think intention and impact!

-The overall focus of your presentation will be either: Face, Body, Voice or Gesture.
+The overall focus of your presentation will be either: Gesture, Face, Body, Movement or Voice.
 Then, you will do a...

 Apply your research to a moment of Theatre (this will be about 4minutes of your presentation).
 In your presentation, you should physically demonstrate your exploration, showing a work in progress.
 You need not apply your demonstration to the tradition directly, but it must be related to it.
 For example, you may chose to demonstrate Kathakali Mudras (Hand Gestures) in a Brothers Grimm fairy tale.
 Alternatively, you may build part of a Bunraku puppet as part of your research, which you use to help you explore the tradition practically.
 However, the focus should always be on the practical application of the tradition you have undertaken.
 Ensure you explain your demonstration.
 You may have some help with your demonstration from a peer, if needed.
 Ultimately, you will be assessed individually though.